UPDATED TO 2014 Editorial Calendar Template

-As part of my goals this year, I wanted to create an editorial calendar for 2012 so I would always know what to post.
-I searched online for a template where I could just fill-in-the-blanks and be done.
-I did find some, but nothing that was real simple, yet creative and fun.
+As part of my goals this year, I wanted to create a calendar to keep my future posts and due dates organized.
+I searched online for an editorial calendar template (download link) to fill-in-the-blanks and be done.
+I did find some, but nothing that was really simple, yet creative and fun.
 I liked the basics of this editorial calendar by Alan Peterson of Internet Marketing Nirvana, but it was for 2010, so I created a new editorial calendar.

 Above is a closer view and you can see that I have Post Topic and Month Topic.
 The Post Topic are my weekly posts.
 I have a loose system of writing certain types of posts on certain days like this: